North Sulawesi Babirusa Facts

-While the tusks of the male represent an impressive feature, their bodies remain average-sized.
+While the tusks of the male represent an impressive feature, the bodies remain average-sized.
 Yet the females possess no tusks at all.

 This species has a grayish color, and a coat of extremely short hair, which gives it a seemingly bald appearance.
-Their stomachs represent yet another distinctive physical characteristic of this species.
+The stomachs represent yet another distinctive physical characteristic of this species.

-Unlike other pigs, they also possess a three-chambered stomach, similar to that of ruminants.
+Unlike other pigs, it also possesses a three-chambered stomach, similar to that of ruminants.

 Species: B. celebensis